 Designation as intermediate body

-Article 123(6) of the CPR allows Member States to "designate one or more intermediate bodies to carry out certain tasks of the managing or the certifying authority under the responsibility of that authority" applicable to the Funds (the structural Funds (ERDF and ESF) and the Cohesion Fund) and the EMFF.
-Article 66(2) of Regulation (EU) No 1305/2013 provides for the same possibility for EAFRD.
+Article 123(6) of the CPR allows Member States to "designate one or more intermediate bodies to carry out certain tasks of the managing or the certifying authority under the responsibility of that authority".
+This provision applies to the Funds (the structural Funds (ERDF and ESF) and the Cohesion Fund) and the EMFF.
+Article 66(2) of Regulation (EU) No 1305/2013 provides for the same possibility for EAFRD, laying down that the Managing Authority retains full responsibility for the efficiency and correctness of management and implementation of those tasks ensuring at the same time that all necessary data and information is given to the intermediate body for execution of these tasks.

-The intermediate body should also be selected in compliance with applicable rules including those rules on public procurement.
-Article 123(6) requires the signature of written arrangements between the managing authority and the intermediate body, including reporting modalities ensuring that the Managing authority is able to exert a proper control over the activities of the intermediate body.
+The intermediate body should be selected in compliance with applicable rules including those on public procurement.
+Once selected, Article 123(6) of the CPR requires the signature of written arrangements between the managing authority and the intermediate body, including reporting modalities ensuring that the managing authority is able to exert a proper control over the activities of the intermediate body.

-In case of designation of an intermediate body, the intermediate body could be entrusted with the tasks of selection of the body implementing the financial instruments.
-The intermediate body could select another administrative body, an in-house entity or a public or private entity selected in compliance with the rules on public procurement.
+A Member State may designate an intermediate body and entrust it with the task of selection of the body implementing the financial instrument.
+The intermediate body would then select the body on behalf and under the responsibility of the managing authority in compliance with all applicable rules, including the rules on public procurement.

-A managing authority may entrust tasks of implementation of a financial instrument to a public body owning and controlling an in-house body for the entrustment of tasks of implementation of financial instruments to this in-house body (a development bank for instance).
+A Member State may instead designate an intermediate body responsible for the implementation of the financial instrument.

-The managing authority would then designate the public body owning the in house entity as intermediate body.
+The two options may be combined in case a Member State designates as intermediate body a public body owning and controlling an in-house entity for the entrustment of tasks of implementation of financial instruments to this in-house entity (a development bank for instance).

-This can be done even if the conditions for inter-administrative cooperation explained above in section 3.6 are not fulfilled.
+In this case, a written arrangement would be signed between the managing authority and the intermediate body assigning to the intermediate body the task of designating a body responsible for the implementation of a financial instrument (which would lead to the selection of the in-house entity of the intermediate body provided the conditions referred to above under 3.5 are fulfilled) and for the implementation of the financial instrument (which would subsequently be carried out by the in-house entity of the intermediate body).